-This is a 32 hour per week, calendar year position at our CDS York office in Arundel.
-Travel may be required.
+This is a 40 hour per week, calendar year position at our CDS York office in Arundel.
+Local travel is required.

 This is a Part C position, working with children aged birth to three.